-- If you decide to start a new organization, log into WIN, click on the navigation icon in the top-left corner, click “Organizations,” and scroll down and click on the “Register” button on the left side of the screen and complete the steps on the form to begin the registration process.
+- If you decide to start a new organization, log into WIN, click on the navigation icon in the top-left corner, click “Organizations,” and scroll down and click on the “Register an Organization” button on the left side of the screen and complete the steps on the form to begin the registration process.

 If you are RE-REGISTERING a group from last year:

-- Log into WIN and find your organization in the directory (click “Organizations” in the top navigation bar) and click the name.
+- Log into WIN, click on the navigation icon in the top-left corner, click “Organizations” and find your organization in the directory.
+Click the name.
 Select “Manage Organization” in the upper right hand corner.

 - Within the Action Center of the organization’s WIN page you will see a blue button near the center of the page (just below the organization’s name).
 Click the “Re-Register This Organization” button.
 Complete the steps on the form to begin the re-registration process.

-- If you do not find the organization you are hoping to re-register, check the Inactive Organizations (referenced in the tab below) to see if the group exists, but did not register last year or was not in good standing at the end of last year
+- If you do not find the organization you are hoping to re-register, check the Inactive Organizations in the tab below to see if the group exists, but did not register or was in good standing last year.

 - If you find the inactive organization you want to register, fill out this WIN form to re-activate the organization.